Get Email Updates

 How to Develop an Effective Tier 2 System

-Over the past 2 school years, we have worked with an elementary school to implement a comprehensive model of tiered service delivery focused on improving both academic and behavioral outcomes for students.
+We worked with an elementary school across 2 school years to implement a comprehensive model of tiered service delivery focused on improving both academic and behavioral outcomes for students.
 We blogged about the project on the RTI Action Network, focusing on various aspects of implementation throughout the 2 years.
 The tiered service delivery model included the essential components of Response to Intervention (RTI; as delineated by the National Center on Response to Intervention [NCRTI] in 2010) and school-wide positive behavioral interventions and supports (SWPBIS; see Sugai & Horner, 2002), integrated into a comprehensive system of student support.
 Within the tiered system, we selected instructional programs, practices and assessments with a strong evidence-base for use.
 Our implementation project had two main purposes: 1) to work with a school to support the successful implementation of this model within a school setting, and 2) to determine the systems, practices, and data (Sugai & Horner, 2002) required to support the scaling up of this research-based model to practice.
 As we worked with the school, we found that the area most challenging for personnel was the development of an effective Tier 2 system.
 An effective Tier 2 system is critical within a tiered service delivery model because it represents a mechanism for systematically providing early intervention for students who are at risk for poor outcomes.

 What we have discovered through this project, as well as through our work with other schools, is that although many practitioners understand the overall purpose of RTI and understand each of the individual components, they remain unsuccessful in implementing RTI as a school-wide model.
 One area that seems particularly problematic for schools concerns how to develop a Tier 2 system that supports students who require additional support to successfully meet grade-level performance standards but who do not necessarily qualify for more intense services such as special education.